What are Tarot?

 The Major Arcana has 22 cards, numbered 0 - 21.
 The Minor Arcana has 56 cards, with 14 cards in each of its four suits.
 Wands, Cups, Swords & Pentacles.
 Totaling 78 cards in total, which is a lot to grasp when you're a new, as well as long term student!

-Modern decks such as the ever popular Rider Waite Smith, which my book Understanding Tarot is based about, were drawn with symbolism at its heart, symbolism which is recognised by the subconscious.
-Within the cards are archetypal images which speak to the mind, giving a key which allows each card to bring a message to the user which resonates on a personal level.
+Modern decks such as the ever popular Rider Waite Smith, which my book Understanding Tarot is based on, were drawn with symbolism at its heart, symbolism which is recognised by the subconscious.
+Within the cards are archetypal images that speak to the mind, giving a key that allows each card to bring a message to the user which resonates on a personal level.

 Within each deck lies the whole of human existence, a deck is much more than a collection of pretty cards.
-Tarot, like all things in life have no power of their own, the magic lays within the user & their individual relationship which is formed with their decks or decks ( they can be a bit like boiled sweets, you cannot have just one .. )
+Tarot, like all things in life, has no power of its own, the magic lays within the user & their individual relationship which is formed with their decks or decks ( they can be a bit like boiled sweets, you cannot have just one .. )

-What is of more value is the Tarot’s ability, in the right hands, to be a tool to look into the present, to look at the why, the what & the what if of where one finds oneself.
+What is of more value is the Tarot’s ability, in the right hands, to be a tool to look into the present, to look at the whys, the whats & the what-if of where one finds oneself.
 If you can be honest with yourself, then Tarot can be the perfect key to understanding not just yourself, but others & your situations.
 They allow for a more mindful approach to situations & the seeking of solutions.

 When Tarot are used within a ‘reading’ they are traditionally formed into ‘spreads’ or ‘layouts’.
 The most common is the Celtic Cross, a 10 card spread.
 When you use spreads, Tarot are used in a comparative manner, each card not only related to the position title but also to the other cards.
 Yet a Tarot spread can be of any design, with any amount of cards, with most readers making up their own.